vtex/shoreline/rfcs/collapsible.md

 # Adoption strategy

 - This is a new feature, no breaking changes to any packages in `onda`.
-- We must write a migration guide for users coming from `@vtex/styleguide` since is a breaking change for then.
+- We must write a migration guide for users coming from `@vtex/styleguide` since this is a breaking change for them.

 # Education